Terms and Conditions for Settle

 The Agreement is in force for as long as we offer Settle.
 We may choose to stop providing the Service with two (2) months notice.
 We may also terminate this Agreement without any specific reason with two (2) months notice.
 Notice is not required and termination may happen immediately, if you breach the Agreement.

 You may terminate the Agreement at any time by formalizing your termination in writing to Auka.
 Note that Customer Control applies to all historical transaction for as long as it’s required by law and supersedes the termination of this agreement by either party.
 The Agreement continues to be in force after you delete the Application from your mobile phone.
 If you do not use Settle for a period of six months, we may unilaterally decide to deactivate your Settle user.
 In such case the funds stored on your Settle Account(s) will be transferred to the applicable Funding Source.
 If no such Funding Source is available, we will notify you and request information.
+It is not possible to terminate unless balance with Settle is zero and any outstanding claims are paid.

 Changes to the Agreement